 The tax credits you receive depend on your family circumstances and income.
 If these change, your entitlement to tax credits may change and you may receive a different amount of tax credit.
 Please tell us if your family circumstances or income change and it affects the information you gave us on the claim form.
 Your award form says more about what to tell us if your income or circumstances change.

 Changes you must tell us about

-Phone 0845 603 2000 Textphone 0845 607 6078 There are some changes that you must tell us about - you may be liable to a penalty if you don't tell us within 3 months.
+You must tell us about the following changes within 3 months.
+If you don't you may be liable to a penalty.
 You can tell us about changes by phoning the Helpline.